alexlovric/aligrator/README.md

 ```
 - Solves the IVP from `t0` to `tf`.
 - Returns time points, positions, and velocities (not used here).
+- Here we use the integrate function to manage the looping, but you can easily just call the integrator.step(...) in your own integration loop.

 The response should look like this:
 ![Response](examples/response.png)